Storytelling marketing: how to use it to crush your competition

 Also, look at that cute duck.

-Thanks to SEO, Brian Dean, and all the major search engines (AskJeeves), content marketing is king.
-You'd be hard-pressed to find a business these days that doesn't heavily invest in content.
-While there is a lot of content out there, and while content marketing isn't going anywhere anytime soon, my goodness is a lot of that content really bad.
+Thanks to SEO, Brian Dean, and all the major search engines (AskJeeves), PR and content marketing is king.
+You'd be hard-pressed to find a business these days that doesn't heavily invest in content (and repurposing content).
+While there is a lot of content out there, and content marketing isn't going anywhere anytime soon, my goodness is a lot of that content really bad.

 Almost half of those marketers we surveyed (51 percent of B2C companies, and 47 percent of B2B companies) still struggle with how to create the kind of content that engages.
 At a fundamental level, we're all still struggling with how to create the kind of content that attracts customers.